 Downtown was a ghost town, and best of all parking is free on Sundays so I could park anywhere and then walk to the places I wanted to photograph, including the Spirit of Detroit, the Arches and Joe Frazier’s Fist.

 And instead of going to an upscale place like Selden Standard, I went in the opposite direction to Duly’s Diner for a Coney.
-Two of them and a bottomless glass cost $7.
+Two of them smothered in chili and cheese plus a bottomless glass cost $7.
 Easily the best deal of this trip.

 But the best thing about going to the diner was the chance to chat with local folks about life, sports and travel.

 Martin, a regular, had originally sat next to me but moved a seat away to give me space.
 I said that wasn’t at all necessary, and he told me stories of old Detroit, how much things once cost in the good ol’ days and how he still wanted to go to Buenos Aires at the great age of 78.
 Why not, I say!